 Numerous showers & storms tomorrow, watching the tropics

 Tonight and Tomorrow: A few showers and storms remain possible through this evening.
 Skies will turn partly cloudy overnight with lows in the mid 70s.
 Tomorrow, a weak front will move in from the north, helping to spark off widespread showers and thunderstorms in the afternoon and evening hours.
+A few stronger storms are possible.
 Due to the increased chance for rain, highs will likely remain in the mid 80s.

 Looking Ahead: